Introduction: Understanding ACH Payments

 How long do ACH payments take?

 Standard ACH payments typically take 1-3 business days.
-Same-day ACH options are available for faster processing.
+Same-day ACH options are available for faster processing, making Automated Clearing House payment systems more efficient than ever.

 Are ACH payments secure?